stal-ix/ix/docs/KERNEL.md

 /bin/kernel-6-0-12-slot0
 ```

-Remember that path, you will need it later, in GRUB cli or, in grub.cfg.
+Remember that path, you will need it later, in GRUB cli or in grub.cfg.

 Or, alternatively, you can use separate realm for bootstrap kernel: